wallstop/SoundStream/README.md

 2/19/14
 ------------------
-Currently in prototype-only phase.This means that the software has known bugs, known crash causes, etc etc. No warranty is issued of any kind -
+Currently in prototype phase (pre-alpha).This means that the software has known bugs, known crash causes, etc etc. No warranty is issued of any kind -

 _USE AT YOUR OWN RISK._
 It's probably fine.